ayushxx7/ayush-mandowara-blog/content/DataAnalysis/03-Numpy.md

 tags: ["python", "data-analysis", "numpy"]
 ---

+# Why Numpy over Lists?
+1. Speed of computation is faster
+1. Designed for data analysis
+1. Vector operations can be performed
+1. Concise and easy to read/write

+# Learn By Examples

-1. Create a 3*3 array using predefined lists
+## Create a 3*3 array using predefined lists

 ```py heading='Create 3x3 Array'
 import numpy as np